How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Draft a legally conforming Secured Promissory Note for Maryland that incorporates all required terms under Maryland promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Secured Promissory Note as a professional PDF.

 Maryland law governs promissory notes with specific usury limits and enforcement rules that defends both note holder and borrower.
-The usury limit in Maryland is 8% maximum.
-Lenders have 3 years to file suit to collect on a promissory note in Maryland.
+The usury limit in Maryland is 8% by simple written agreement; up to 24% for unsecured loans and most loans not secured by residential real estate, subject to Com.
+Law 12-103 conditions.
+6% legal rate absent a written contract..
+Lenders have 6 years to file suit to collect on a promissory note in Maryland.
 Maryland law requires 4 specific elements in a valid promissory note.

 Maryland Promissory Note Requirements